alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/09-seamless-data-interaction/08-edit-item.md

 ## Edit silent submit items

 In the previous chapters, we know that when the newly created data item has not been successfully submitted, the virtual data will be used as the placeholder for the id.
 Usually, we also get the data item through the id.
-At this time, we are in `useSQRequeset` Virtual data interception is implemented on the above, if a request is accompanied by virtual data information, it will be intercepted before sending and the data can be specified to replace the response data, and the request will be abandoned.
+At this time, we implement virtual data interception on `useSQRequest`.
+If a request carries virtual data information, it will be intercepted before being sent, and you can specify data to replace the response and abandon the request.

 Remember the **silentMethod.reviewData** saved in [Step 2 - Adjust Response Handling](/tutorial/client/strategy/seamless-data-interaction/modify-response)?